kfrajtak/WinAppDriver/README.md

 ### Which Selenium commands are implemented?
 - [X] acceptAlert
-  - default captions to locate the accpet button are `Ok` and `Yes`, additional captions can be added by setting `acceptAlertButtonCaptions` capability with a semicolon separated list of values
+  - default captions to locate the accept button are `Ok` and `Yes`, additional captions can be added by setting `acceptAlertButtonCaptions` capability with a semicolon separated list of values
 - [X] actions
 - [X] clearElement
 - [X] clickElement
 - [X] close
 - [ ] describeElement
 - [X] dismissAlert
-  - default captions to locate the accpet button are `Cancel` and `No`, additional captions can be added by setting `dismissAlertButtonCaptions` capability with a semicolon separated list of values
+  - default captions to locate the accept button are `Cancel` and `No`, additional captions can be added by setting `dismissAlertButtonCaptions` capability with a semicolon separated list of values
 - [ ] elementEquals
 - [ ] executeAsyncScript
 - [ ] executeScript